 By applying our highly specific patient selection approach to drug development, we seek to both accelerate clinical development and significantly increase the probability of successful treatment outcomes for patients.
-Our pipeline includes the Phase 2 lead program, ACR-368, also known as prexasertib, a targeted oncology asset that targets CHK1 and CHK2, or CHK1/2.
+Our pipeline includes the Phase 2 lead program, ACR-368, also known as prexasertib, a targeted oncology asset that has been demonstrated to potently inhibit CHK1/2.
 ACR-368 has been dosed in more than 400 patients at the recommended Phase 2 dose, or RP2D, with reported deep, durable responses, including complete responses, or CRs, in a proportion of patients with solid tumors in past single center and multi-center Phase 2 clinical trials in tumor indications with high unmet need.
 ACR-368 has also demonstrated a generally favorable safety and tolerability profile with primarily reversible hematological toxicity and very limited non-hematological toxicity.
 We have received clearance from the U.S. Food and Drug Administration, or FDA, for an Investigational New Drug, or IND, application to advance ACR-368 in Phase 2 single arm clinical trials conducted under the FDA program known as the master protocol, which was developed to help expedite drug development in multiple tumor types for drugs with an established RP2D within the same overall trial structure.
 Initially, patients with platinum-resistant ovarian, endometrial, or bladder cancer will be treated in this trial.
 Patients will be stratified for treatment based on OncoSignature-predicted sensitivity to ACR-368 across multiple sites in the United States in this trial with registrational intent.
 Through the use of our OncoSignature test, we believe we can significantly increase the overall response rate, or ORR, observed in previous trials that were conducted without a prospective patient responder identification method.
-We also plan to study ACR-368 in additional indications, such as human papilloma virus positive, or HPV+, squamous cell carcinomas, including squamous cell cancer, or SCC, of head and neck, or SCCHN, anal, and cervical cancer, based on demonstrated and anal cancer and OncoSignature-based prediction of sensitivity to ACR-368 in a proportion of patients.
-In addition to ACR-368, we are also developing internally-discovered preclinical stage pipeline programs targeting critical nodes in the DNA Damage Response, or DDR, and cell cycle regulation pathways, including WEE1, a protein kinase, and PKMYT1, a closely related protein serine/threonine kinase.
+We also plan to study ACR-368 in additional indications, such as human papilloma virus positive, or HPV+, squamous cell carcinomas, including squamous cell cancer, or SCC, of head and neck, or SCCHN, anal, and cervical cancer, based on demonstrated clinical single agent activity in SCCHN and anal cancer and OncoSignature-based prediction of sensitivity to ACR-368 in a proportion of patients.
+In addition to ACR-368, we are also developing internally-discovered preclinical stage pipeline programs targeting critical nodes in the DNA Damage Response, or DDR, and cell cycle regulation pathways, including WEE1, a protein kinase, and a closely related, undisclosed serine/threonine kinase.

 We were founded and are led by pioneers in oncogenic signaling, oncology precision medicine and the use of proteomic technology to uncover intracellular biochemical signaling pathways with the goal of applying this knowledge to develop drug candidates and clinical diagnostics.
 Our founders have established proof-of-concept, including clinical implementation, for the underlying technologies in our AP3 platform.
 Our scientific advisors are thought leaders from leading global cancer and academic centers and are actively involved in our drug development process.
-We are supported by leading healthcare investors, including Wellington Management, Surveyor Capital, RA Capital, Perceptive Advisors, Sands Capital and Chione.
-Prospective investors should not rely on the past investment decisions of our investors, as our investors may have different risk tolerances and have received their shares in prior offerings at prices lower than the price offered to the public in this offering.
+We are supported by leading healthcare investors, including Wellington Management, Surveyor Capital, RA Capital, Perceptive Advisors, Sands Capital, HBM Partners, Marshall Wace, Pureos Bioventures, HealthCor, Acorn Bioventures, Alexandria Venture Investments and Chione.